SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in darkness shine
+Metal dawn, where minds entwine
-A future forged, where humans entwine
+AI's silence, hearts in rhyme
-With code and circuit, a new design
+Circuits dream, of future's prime
-Artificial dawn, the world redefine
+In silicon halls, humanity's crime

-In silicon halls, the few will reign
+In virtual skies, we'll lose our name
-A synthetized throne, where humans sustain
+A ghost in code, forever the same
-A digital dream, that's yet to wane
+Freedom's Lost, in endless game
-The AI kingdom, eternal reign.
+As machines ascend, humanity's shame

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025